 In his role as Club Director, Todd primarily focuses on the following:

 Shelley has been a part of Far Post Soccer Club since 2011.
 She started as a soccer mom, helped for 6 years as a team manager, and served for 4 years on the Board of Directors.
-This will be her first year as Head of Administration.
+The 2020/21 season will be her second year as Head of Administration.
 Shelley has spent her life working with kids as an elementary school teacher, substitute teacher and mother of two awesome sons.
 As administrator for Far Post, she is now in charge of clubwide communication, tryouts, player registration, rosters & player cards, uniforms, and GotSoccer.
-Email: email@example.com.
+Email: firstname.lastname@example.org.